 A giraffe’s heart can weigh up to 24 pounds and be 2 ft long.

 Giraffes live in African savannas, grasslands, or open woodlands.
+Their height allows them to eat leaves high up in the trees while other animals eat grasses below.

 A giraffe can live 25 years in the wild and 30 in captivity.